Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory

-Here, $V_S(r)$ denotes the effective potential for the massless scalar field perturbation, $\ell$ is the multipole number, and $\omega$ is the complex quasinormal mode (QNM) frequency.
-We use the $6$th-order WKB method to calculate the QNM frequencies of the massless scalar field perturbation, which is as follows~\cite{Schutz:1985km,Iyer:1986np,Konoplya:2003ii}:
+Here, $V_S(r)$ is the effective potential of the massless scalar perturbation field, $\ell$ is the multipole number, and $\omega$ is the complex quasinormal mode frequency.
+We use the $6$th-order WKB method to calculate the QNM frequencies of the massless scalar perturbation field.
+The complex quasinormal mode frequency $\omega$ satisfies~\cite{Schutz:1985km,Iyer:1986np,Konoplya:2003ii}

-where $n$ represents the overtone number, $V_{max}$ and $V_{max}^{\prime \prime}$ are the values of the potential and its $2nd$ derivative with respect to $r_*$ in the maximum, respectively. $\Lambda_i$ is the $i$th-order correction term, which is given in~\cite{Schutz:1985km,Iyer:1986np,Konoplya:2003ii}.
-In the following study, we will concentrate on the fundamental QNMs with the overtone number $n=0$ and multipole number $\ell=2$.
+where $V_{max}$ and $V_{max}^{\prime \prime}$ represent the maximum values of the effective potential and its second derivative with respect to $r_*$, respectively.
+The parameter $\mathfrak{n}$ is the overtone number and $\Lambda_i$ is the $i$th-order correction term given by Refs.~\cite{Schutz:1985km,Iyer:1986np,Konoplya:2003ii}.
+In the following study, we focus on the fundamental QNMs with the overtone number $\mathfrak{n}=0$ and the multipole number $\ell=2$.
+Moreover, based on our previous calculations of $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$, and considering the $1\sigma$ confidence level, the parameter $\gamma$ can be strictly constrained within the range $-0.46 \lesssim \gamma \lesssim 0.31$.
+Therefore, to simplify the problem, our subsequent discussions regarding $\gamma$ will be confined to this range.

-Based on the EHT data for the $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$, the QNM frequencies with for different values of the parameter $\gamma$ at $1\sigma$ confidence interval are calculated.
-In addition, The real and negative imaginary parts of the QNM frequencies are shown in Fig.~\ref{qnms1}.
-As the parameter $\gamma$ increases, both the real part and the negative imaginary part decrease monotonically.
-This implies that for the smaller parameter $\gamma$, the scalar wave oscillates more frequently.
+The real and negative imaginary parts of the QNM frequencies are shown in Fig.~\ref{qnms1}.
+It is found that as the parameter $\gamma$ increases, both the real part and the negative imaginary part decrease monotonically.
+This implies that for smaller values of the parameter $\gamma$, the scalar wave undergoes more frequent oscillations.